ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Background Motivation

+In the \stopandcopy migration approach~\cite{orig_pre_copy}, the application is paused on the source machine while its state (e.g., registers, memory, open files, network) is transferred to the destination machine.
+It resumes execution only after the transfer completes.
+As a result, both total migration time and downtime scale are proportional to the application's memory footprint.

-As seen in Section~\ref{sec:background}, the design used by prior work to migrate an \sgx enclave is based on one of the earliest designs for migration called \textit{stop and copy}~\cite{live_mig_2005_nsdi}.
-This mechanism has a scaling issue.
-In our experiments, we observed that the total time to migrate an enclave of size 1GB is $\approx$ 8 seconds, which increases to $\approx$160 seconds when the enclave size is 20 GB, an increase of 20$\times$.
-This is because in \stopandcopy the downtime is proportional to the size of the enclave.
-This is a significant issue as the size of the enclave is bound to increase in the future with the advent of new processors with larger EPC memory.
-The current generation of \intelsgx already has an EPC of 512 GB.
+The state-of-the-art migration mechanism for \sgx~\cite{migsgx_mm} is based on \stopandcopy, which has a total downtime proportional to the size of the enclave (\S\ref{sec:bg_stopncopy}).
+In our experiments, we observed that the total time to migrate an enclave of size (mostly heap size) 1\,GB is $\approx$ 8 seconds, which increases to $\approx$160 seconds when the enclave size is 20 GB, an increase of 20$\times$.
+This represents a significant scaling issue, as the size of the enclave with the latest version of \sgx can be scaled up to 512\,GB.

-The total migration time of an enclave can be broken down into four phases: save, transfer, initialize, and restore.
-As shown in Figure~\ref{fig:motiv_snapshot_time}, for small enclave sizes ($\approx$ 10 MB), the total migration time is evenly distributed between all four phases.
-However, for larger enclave sizes ($>$100 MB), the network transfer cost dominates the total migration time (up to 96\% for 10 GB+ enclaves). \textit{Hence, there is a requirement for efficient migration schemes where the total downtime is independent of the enclave size.}
+Figure~\ref{fig:motiv_snapshot_time} shows the four phases of \stopandcopy migration: save, transfer, initialize and restore.
+For small enclave sizes ($\approx$ 10 MB), the total migration time is dominated by the save and restore phases.
+However, for larger enclave sizes ($>$100 MB), the network transfer phase dominates the total migration time (up to 96\% for 10 GB+ enclaves).